HandsOnDataViz/book/shape/mapshaper/README.md

 ###More about joins

 1. If you don't have a CSV table that matches the columns in your boundary map data, you can easily create one.
 Upload the boundary map to MapShaper.org, and export in CSV format, and open with any spreadsheet tool.
-To efficiently match data columns in the CSV spreadsheet, use the [VLOOKUP method in this book](../../transform/vlookup/index.html).
+To match data columns in the CSV spreadsheet, use the [VLOOKUP method in this book](../../transform/vlookup/index.html).

 2. The simple join example above uses identical keys (town, town) because the two columns headers are the same.
 But if you need to join data where the headers are not the same, enter the first key (the polygon map) and the second key (the CSV table).